EBCoP/technique-tuesday-2017-06-27/challenge.md

 ## Extra Credit #1:

 There are several numeric columns of data.
-These columns were made by sampling a sequence of nuimbers.
+These columns were made by sampling a sequence of numbers.
 But I made an error in one file and there is a column of data with a different average in that file than in any other file.
 Can you figure out which file I made the error in?